-1. The Commission Chair, in consultation with at least three Professional Team members of the Professional Team, shall verify the impact of the differences as reported by the modeling organization, and identify any additional documentation needed by the
+- 1. The Commission Chair, in consultation with at least three Professional Team members, shall verify the impact of the differences as reported by the modeling organization, and identify any additional documentation needed by the Commission.

-Commission.
 In its investigation and review of the issue, the Commission shall focus solely on the need for documentation explaining and describing the differences and ensuring that there is no impact on hurricane loss costs and hurricane probable maximum loss levels.
 The modeling organization's response related to differences noted at the Type I level shall only involve providing adequate documentation and shall not involve any further revisions to the model.
-The modeling organization shall submit an addendum to the submission for the previously-found acceptable by the Commission-thereby documenting the reasons, causes, and explanations for the differences.
-The addendum shall also encompass a discussion of why hurricane loss costs and hurricane probable maximum loss levels remain valid and have not changed from the previously-accepted model-which the Commission found acceptable.

-- 2. If the Commission Chair determines that the documentation and explanations provided by the modeling organization are sufficient, no further review is necessary by the Commission.
+The modeling organization shall submit an addendum to the submission for the previously-accepted model thereby documenting the reasons, causes, and explanations for the differences.
+The addendum shall also encompass a discussion of why hurricane loss costs and hurricane probable maximum loss levels remain valid and have not changed from the previously-accepted model. - 2.
+If the Commission Chair determines that the documentation and explanations provided by the modeling organization are sufficient, no further review is necessary by the Commission.
 The Commission Chair shall provide a letter to the modeling organization acknowledging the notification of differences and noting that the Commission accepts the modeling organization's addendum to its previous submission.
-The letter shall note that a change in the model version identification is not required and that the model's acceptability shall expire as originally provided for in subsection VI.
-Review by the Commission, KL.
-Expiration of a Model Found Acceptable under section VI.
-Review by the Commission, unless additional differences are discovered prior to expiration. - 3.
-If the Commission Chair determines that a new model version identification may be needed or that complexity of the reported differences needs to be addressed by the Commission at a special or regularly scheduled meeting, the Commission Chair shall provide the Commission with detailed recommendations, such as the need for additional documentation or the need for further investigations, the potential need for a revised model version identification, or other appropriate recommendations given the circumstances.
+The letter shall note that a change in the model version identification is not required and that the model's acceptability shall expire as originally provided for in subsection L. Expiration of a Model Found Acceptable under section VI.
+Review by the Commission, unless additional differences are discovered prior to expiration.

+3. If the Commission Chair determines that a new model version identification may be needed or that complexity of the reported differences needs to be addressed by the Commission at a special or regularly scheduled meeting, the Commission Chair shall provide the Commission with detailed recommendations, such as the need for additional documentation or the need for further investigations, the potential need for a revised model version identification, or other appropriate recommendations given the circumstances.
 Additionally, the Commission Chair shall propose what would constitute adequate documentation and when such documentation shall be provided to the Commission.